MarlinFirmware/MarlinDocumentation/README.md

 ## How to contribute

-To work with the documentation, you must first make a Fork of this repository under your own Github account, then locally clone a copy of **your** MarlinDocumentation fork.
-You should do all your work within your own fork before submitting it to us.
+To work with the documentation, first you need to make a Fork of this repository in your own Github account, then locally clone **your MarlinDocumentation fork**.
+You should do all work within your own fork before submitting it to us.
 You can use Github's "Open in Desktop" option, or from your own desktop open a terminal/cmd window and do:
   - `cd C:\` (for example)
   - `git clone https://github.com/MarlinFirmware/MarlinDocumentation.git`

 This will create a local `C:\MarlinDocumentation` folder linked to your fork.

-To add a new document to the project, start by creating a new branch as a copy of the 'master' branch.
+To add new documentation or edit existing documentation, start by creating a new branch as a copy of the 'master' branch.
 You can do this using the Github web interface, from within Github Desktop, or from the command line.

 If your new document is about "mashed potatoes" then name the new branch accordingly:
 ```